Skip to main content Skip to search Skip to search

 Description

 In early-1980s Vancouver, Ivan Henry was an ex-convict still adjusting to civilian life when he was detained on a break-and-enter charge.
-A short time later he found himself on trial for ten charges of sexual assault—crimes he vehemently denied committing.
-Henry spent twenty-seven years in prison before a 2010 DNA test proved his innocence and secured his release.
-To this day, however, he has not been compensated or publicly exonerated.
+A short time later, he found himself on trial for ten charges of sexual assault-crimes he vehemently denied committing.
+Declared a dangerous offender in November 1983, Henry spent twenty-seven years in prison before being acquitted in 2010 on the basis of unreliable evidence.
+To this day he has not been compensated or publicly exonerated.

 About the author